Monthly Archives: March 2023

 EdenPURE Electric Heater

 In our bedroom, we have a Dyson electric heater for a little extra boost while reading in bed in the mornings and evenings.
-When we install the mini-split in our room this spring, we will see which one we end up using for heat.
+(It gives us a more constant heat in winter than the mini-split, so we only use the mini-split for A/C in the summer.)
 We also have a heated tile floor in the master bath which keeps our master bedroom warm (and our old cat).
 It also helps hold warmth in the bedroom when the Dyson isn’t on.

-The Trane heat pump works well once the temp gets up to 40 degrees and above, which usually happens by afternoon in winter, except during the cold and stormy days.
-We’ve had a lot of those this winter, so it isn’t getting used much.
-During the shoulder seasons of spring and fall, the heat pump shines and is able to handle any heating or cooling needs we may have.
+The Trane heat pump serves two functions: 1) it heats our home once the temp gets up to 40 degrees and above, which usually happens by afternoon in winter, except during the cold and stormy days; 2) it cools our home in the summer (see below).
+During the shoulder seasons of spring and fall, is when the heat pump is most efficient and is able to handle any heating or cooling needs we may have.
 Generally we don’t have to use much of anything from late April until about mid-June and then again from late September until about mid-October.
 In 2022, we used less electricity and gas from mid-September to mid-November using the heat pump, so it did it’s job.
 For example, in October we used 1/3 of the gas we used in 2021!
 (It was a very warm month, so that also contributed.)
 We are excited to see how the system performs this spring.
 Keep an eye out for a blog update this summer, after we’ve had the heat pump in place for a year.

 Thinking About Your Own System?